Visual Species Recognition with Large Multimodal Models as Post-Hoc Correctors: Acknowledgement

-This work is supported by CK Foundation, Plato Initiative, Science and Technology Development Fund of Macau SAR (0067/2024/ITP2), University of Macau (SRG2023-00044-FST), and the Institute of Collaborative Innovation.
-The authors thank Hanna Wang for providing part of the code, Xiangjue Dong for discussions, the CSE Department at Texas A\&M University, and the advanced computing resources and consultation provided by Texas A\&M High Performance Research Computing (HPRC).
-Part of this work used the Delta system at the National Center for Supercomputing Applications [award OAC 2005572] through allocation [CIS250837, CIS250928] from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
+This work was supported by the Science and Technology Development Fund of Macau (0058/2025/RIA2, 0067/2024/ITP2), the University of Macau (SRG2023-00044-FST), the Institute of Collaborative Innovation, and the CK Foundation.
+TL and AB were supported by the CSE Department at Texas A\&M University.
+This work utilized the advanced computing resources and consultation provided by Texas A\&M High Performance Research Computing (HPRC), and the Delta system at the National Center for Supercomputing Applications [award OAC 2005572] through allocation [CIS250837, CIS250928] from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.